-510.6.1 Floors.
-Hazardous exhaust systems that penetrate a floor/ceiling assembly shall be enclosed in a fire-resistance-rated shaft constructed in accordance with the International Building Code.
+510.6.2 Floors.
+Hazardous exhaust systems that penetrate a floor/ceiling assembly shall be enclosed in a fire-resistance-rated shaft constructed in accordance with the Building Code.

-510.6.2 Wall assemblies.
+510.6.3 Wall assemblies.
 Hazardous exhaust duct systems that penetrate fire-resistance-rated wall assemblies shall be enclosed in fire-resistance-rated construction from the point of penetration to the outlet terminal, except where the interior of the duct is equipped with an approved automatic fire suppression system.
-Ducts shall be enclosed in accordance with the International Building Code requirements for shaft construction and such enclosure shall have a minimum fire-resistance-rating of not less than the highest fire-resistance-rated wall assembly penetrated.
+Ducts shall be enclosed in accordance with the Building Code requirements for shaft construction and such enclosure shall have a minimum fire-resistance-rated wall assembly penetrated.

-510.6.3 Fire walls.
+510.6.4 Fire walls.
 Ducts shall not penetrate a fire wall.

 510.7 Suppression required.
-Ducts shall be protected with an approved automatic fire suppression system installed in accordance with the International Building Code.
+Ducts shall be protected with an approved automatic fire suppression system installed in accordance with the Building Code.

-An approved automatic fire suppression system shall not be required in ducts conveying materials, fumes, mists and vapors that are nonflammable and noncombustible under all conditions and at any concentrations.

-- An approved automatic fire suppression system shall not be required in ducts where the largest cross-sectional diameter of the duct is less than 10 inches (254 mm). - 3.
+- 1. An approved automatic fire suppression system shall not be required in ducts conveying materials, fumes, mists and vapors that are nonflammable and noncombustible under all conditions and at any concentrations. - 2.
+An approved automatic fire suppression system shall not be required in ducts where the largest cross-sectional diameter of the duct is less than 10 inches (254 mm). - 3.
 For laboratories, as defined in Section 510.1, automatic fire protection systems shall not be required in laboratory hoods or exhaust systems.